Karimai/designpatternpy/Structural/Adapter/description.md

 It is used to convert the interface of an existing class into another interface that a client expects.
 It allows two incompatible interfaces to work together.
 The Adapter acts as a wrapper around an object and exposes a different interface to the client.
 In other words, it makes two incompatible interfaces compatible by wrapping one of them with a compatible interface.

+This is a simple example of the adapter design pattern in Python.
+The adapter pattern is useful when you need to use an existing class that does not quite fit with the interface you need to use in your code.
+By creating an adapter class that adapts the existing class to your required interface, you can avoid changing your code to work with the existing class directly.